 DOL requires the submission of annual performance data in a Participant Individual Record Layout (PIRL) file by October 1st of each year.
 The PIRL file is locked from editing after this period.
-Change requests that will affect a prior year's data previously reported to DOL will not be accepted and updated in SCWOS.
 To ensure the integrity of reported data, the following procedures apply to data change requests: